Your browser is out-of-date!

 I mean, I try to figure out a way constantly, but then I remember Jesus.
 Crazy, upside-down forgiveness is God’s way of doing things.
 And he tells those who follow him that it’s their way now too.
 With that said, I’ve seen Christians use that truth as a way to prop up abusers and excuse their support of toxic people.

-Our current understanding of our sacred beliefs isn’t sacred.
+The point being: our current understanding of our sacred beliefs isn’t sacred.

 I think maybe that’s what happens (or doesn’t happen) with forgiveness.
 We (rightly) believe we’re all on equal footing before God when it comes to sin, and, therefore, in equal need of salvation, so we can—in our gratefulness—be compassionate toward other sinners, and forgive as we have been forgiven.
 But, for some of us, that means that when anyone says anything that even sounds like they’re not serving up the same grace God gave us, we get defensive.